ah teaches information design (Developing Process lecture)

 Waitlisted students

-If you are waitlisted, please attend the first lecture and lab.
+If you are waitlisted, please stick around.
 It is good if you keep up with the course material in case you are able to join the course.

 Workload

 A reminder that this course expects about 2-5 hours of work outside of class.
-You will be able to complete some of this work during lecture or labs.
+You will be able to complete some of this work during lecture.

 If you ever have concerns with workload please email Andrew.